Back

 Why This Matters for BNB Chain Applications

-BNB Chain applications are particularly sensitive to RPC instability because they rely on BNB RPC infrastructure for every user-facing interaction:
+BNB Chain applications are particularly sensitive to RPC instability because every user-facing interaction depends on BNB RPC infrastructure:

 • Bots miss execution windows

-• dApps appear down even though the network is live
+• dApps appear “down” even while the network remains live

-In most incidents, BNB Chain is still producing blocks.
-It’s the RPC layer that collapses.
+In most incidents, BNB Chain continues producing blocks.
+The point of failure is the RPC access layer.

 For developers evaluating different setups, the BNB Chain RPC Infrastructure Guide: How to Connect, Scale, and Choose the Right Setup provides a deeper breakdown of architectural tradeoffs.